 Stance, as a message conveying the point of view of the communicator, is the opinion from whom one thing is discovered or believed.
 As a computational task, stance detection is generally defined as that in which a classifier needs to determine if an input text expresses a supporting, neutral or opposing view \cite{Aldayel2019}.
-It is viewed as a supervised classification task, where labelled instances are used to train a classification model, which is then applied on an unseen test set.
+It is framed as a supervised classification task, where labelled instances are used to train a classification model, which is then applied on unseen test data.

-While humans can easily infer whether a writer or speaker is in favour or against a specific event, the task becomes more challenging when performed at scale, due to the need for accurate NLP methods.
-Consequently, the stance detection task has attracted an increasing interest in the scientific community, including scholars from linguistics and communication as well as computational linguists.
-However, the need to summarise and automate this task by means of NLP methods is still in its infancy with a growing body of ongoing research.
+While humans can easily infer whether an author is in favour or against a specific event, the task becomes more challenging when performed at scale, due to the need for automated NLP methods.
+Consequently, the stance detection task has attracted an increasing interest in the scientific community, including scholars from linguistics and communication as well as computational linguistics.
+However, the need to automate the task by means of NLP methods is still in its infancy with a growing body of ongoing research.

-Understanding written stance is a critical, yet very challenging task and it is the main focus in this review paper.
-Written stance is often implicit and needs to be inferred rather than directly determined from explicit expressions given in the text; indeed the target may not be directly mentioned \cite{Somasundaran2009,Mohammad2016b}.
-However, with massive social media data, understanding attitudes and responses of people to different events becomes unmanageable if done manually.
+Understanding stance expressed in text is a critical, yet challenging task and it is the main focus of this review paper.
+Stance is often implicit and needs to be inferred rather than directly determined from explicit expressions given in the text; indeed the target may not be directly mentioned \cite{Somasundaran2009,Mohammad2016b}.
+However, given the scale of social media data, understanding attitudes and responses of people to different events becomes unmanageable if done manually.
 Current stance detection approaches leverage machine learning and NLP models to study political and other opinionated issues \cite{Volkova2016,Al-Ayyoub2018,Dandrea2019,Johnson2016,Lai2017}.
 However, using persuasive writing techniques and word choices \cite{BURGOON1975} to convey a stance brings important challenges for current state-of-the-art models as there is a need to capture these features in a large-scale dataset.
 Recent research is increasingly considering pragmatic factors in texts, adopting stance dynamics and the impact of language evolution.
 Research in this direction can shed light into other dimensions when defining and analysing stance.
-In other words, constructing complex, shifting or problematic meanings which change the entire utterance require more improvement.
+However, building representations for complex, shifting or problematic meanings is still an open problem that needs exploration.